erigontech/diagnostics/README.md

 ```

 If you are not sure what kind of node to run, you can try Ethereum Sepolia testnet with Caplin (Erigon's experimental embedded Consensus Layer support).
-Caplin does not yet correctly work on Sepolia in `devel` branch of Erigon, but this is coming very soon (currently it is in `erigon-cl` branch, but will
+Caplin works on Sepolia in `devel` branch of Erigon, but this wll be included into the next release.
+Build Erigon from `devel` branch, choose data directory
-be soon merged to `devel` and then included into the next release).
-Choose data directory and run this command:
+and run this command:

 ```
 erigon --datadir <data_directory> --chain sepolia --internalcl